Arcaea: Development

-It was important to the developers that the game's monetization method allow players to "own" their purchased content.
-Players can buy "packs" of songs and play them an unlimited number of times, unlike the "stamina" model commonly used in mobile game monetization, which restricts play time.
+Using a free-to-play model to remain the game accessible, it was important to the developers that the game's monetization method allow players to "own" their purchased content.
+Players can buy songs individually or in "packs" and play them an unlimited number of times, unlike the "stamina" model commonly used in mobile game monetization, which restricts play time.
+Arcaeas separate World Mode, where players can unlock new songs, limits progress via time-based "gates" to help "keep it fair", according to Prydatko.